On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature

 \section{Introduction}

 A wide range of natural processes are modeled by high dimensional dynamical systems with multiple time-scales, for example in chemical kinetics.
 Their numerical treatment is challenging due to high dimension and stiffness resulting from spectral gaps.
-The existence of different time-scales usually correlates with a bundling behavior of solution trajectories near slow invariant (attracting) manifolds (SIMs) in phase space.
+The existence of different time-scales usually correlates with a bundling behavior of solution trajectories near a lower-dimensional invariant manifold in phase space.
 By restriction to this manifold, both the curse of high-dimensionality and stiffness can be reduced significantly, resulting in suitable model-order reduction strategies.

 The origins of invariant manifold theory reach back to the works of Lyapunov \cite{lyapunov1992general}, Hadamard \cite{hadamard1901iteration} and Poincar{\'e} \cite{poincare1899methodes}.
 Lyapunov's auxiliary theorem provides the existence and uniqueness of an analytic manifold tangent to the slow subspace in an equilibrium, as long as 'non-resonance' conditions are satisfied.
 The latter also guarantee the existence of invariant tori after non-linear perturbation of a system, according to the KAM-Theorem (see \cite{arnol1963proof}).
 Two popular concepts are normally hyperbolic invariant manifolds (NHIMs) as studied in \cite{hirsch2006invariant, wiggins2013normally,eldering2013normally}, and inertial manifolds (see \cite{temam2012infinite}).
 These notions are related: Inertial manifolds are normally hyperbolic in specific cases\cite{rosa1996inertial}.
-NHIMs also lay the mathematical foundation for Fenichel \cite{fenichel1971persistence, fenichel1974asymptotic,fenichel1977asymptotic, fenichel1979geometric} to use the Geometric Singular Perturbation Theory (GSPT) for SIM construction.
-The latter is usually applied to singularly perturbed slow-fast systems.
+NHIMs also lay the mathematical foundation for Fenichel \cite{fenichel1971persistence, fenichel1974asymptotic,fenichel1977asymptotic, fenichel1979geometric} to use the Geometric Singular Perturbation Theory (GSPT) for slow invariant manifold (SIM) construction for singularly perturbed slow-fast systems.

 Quite a number of different approaches to compute low-dimensional manifolds for the purpose of model-order reduction have been developed.
 Some methods are directly rooted in chemistry \cite{bodenstein1913theorie,Chapman1913}.
 Others take the dynamical systems viewpoint such as the intrinsic low dimensional manifold (ILDM) \cite{maas1992simplifying}, the computational singular perturbation method (CSP) \cite{lam1989understanding,lam1994csp}, an iterative iterative method by Roussel and Fraser (RFM) \cite{roussel1991geometry,Roussel2012}, the G-scheme \cite{valorani2009g}, zero derivative principle (ZDP) \cite{gear2005projecting} and approaches \cite{lebiedz2010minimal,lebiedz2010entropy,lebiedz2011geometric,lebiedz2011variational,lebiedz2013continuation,lebiedz2014optimization,Lebiedz2016} using entropy and variational principles, just to name a few.